How Can Counselling Help With Stress?

 Short-Term Stress V's Ongoing Stress

-How Stress Can Affect Us
+How Does Stress Affect You?

 Emotional and Physical Effects of Stress